bjornharrtell/jsts/foss4g/2016/jsts.md

 Note:
 I started work on JSTS back in 2011 and it was a manual effort.

-My motivation to do it was firstly that I was curious if it was at all possible and secondly I was in need of a programming hobby that did not require alot of thinking (or so I thought).
-My approach was naive and I did not investigate the architecture or scope of original source in any depth before trying to simply manually translate the initial classes.
+My motivation to do it was firstly that I was curious if it was at all possible.
+My approach was perhaps a bit naive and I did not investigate the architecture or scope of original source in any depth before trying to simply translate the initial classes manually.

 # Small beginnings